turbana/TravelingSalesman/README.md

 ﻿# Traveling Salesman
 An implementation of the [Traveling Salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) written in C# using [Simulated Annealing](https://en.wikipedia.org/wiki/Simulated_annealing) as a search method.
 Results are displayed in a Windows Form while the search is performed in a separate thread.
-This was written primarily as learning exercise for both C# and Visual Studio.
+This was written primarily as an exercise to learn both C# and Visual Studio.

 ## Simulated Annealing
 Simulated Annealing is a stochastic hill climbing algorithm.
 It's similar to a greedy hill climb, in that it will always move to a better solution, but differs in that it sometimes moves to a worse solution.
 This allows the algorithm to escape from local maxima's where a greedy version would be stuck.
+It's based on the [annealing](https://en.wikipedia.org/wiki/Annealing_%28metallurgy%29) process from metallurgy whereby metal is cooled slowly and atoms are given a chance to shuffle into a crystalline structure.

 ### Overview
 SA has the benefit of being very simple, it can be generalized as: